 The thought of giving birth can be daunting as hell.
 You may wonder if you have the physical and emotional strength to actually do it.
 (You do.)

-While your care providers will offer advice suited to your body and pregnancy, we’ve gathered some general info on physical and mental exercises you can do to prepare for labor and birth.
-(Plus some cheeky insights into exercise to help induce labor, for when you’re really ready to get this show on the road.)
+While your care providers will offer advice suited to your body and pregnancy, we’ve gathered some general info on physical and mental exercises you can do to prepare for labour and birth.
+(Plus some cheeky insights into exercise to help induce labour, for when you’re really ready to get this show on the road.)